Your Summer Experience

 It has been our practice to set Summer Associate salaries at the weekly equivalent of our first-year associate salary.

 Your Social Activities

-We design the social aspects of your summer so you can fully experience the city in which you’re clerking and get to know your peers and the Haynes and Boone lawyers.
+We design the social aspects of your summer so you can fully experience the city in which you’re clerking and get to know your peers and the Haynes Boone lawyers.
 We encourage you to participate in events like dinners, sporting events and practice group get-togethers, but you won’t be required to attend all activities.

-Haynes and Boone pays your summer associate moving allowance both ways if you work only with us during the summer.
+Haynes Boone pays your summer associate moving allowance both ways if you work only with us during the summer.
 We also work with a reputable apartment locating company to help you find summer accommodations.
 They will offer rental options that best meet your location and price requirements.